-The following chart shows Magellan's material subsidiaries and their respective holding companies, all wholly owned, directly or indirectly, and their respective jurisdiction of incorporation as at December 31, 2019.
-Certain subsidiaries whose total assets did not represent more than 10% of the Corporation's consolidated assets or revenue did not represent more than 10% of the Corporation's consolidated revenues as at or for the year ended December 31, 2019, have not been explicitly outlined in the following chart.
-The Corporation's consolidated financial statements for the year-ended December 31, 2019 have been filed on SEDAR (www.sedar.com).
+The following chart shows Magellan's material subsidiaries and their respective holding companies, all wholly owned, directly or indirectly, and their respective jurisdiction of incorporation as at December 31, 2020.
+Certain subsidiaries whose total assets did not represent more than 10% of the Corporation's consolidated assets or revenue did not represent more than 10% of the Corporation's consolidated assets or percember 31, 2020, have not been explicitly outlined in the following chart.
+The Corporation's consolidated financial statements for the year-ended December 31, 2020 have been filed on SEDAR (www.sedar.com).